-After some time your feelings for your partner may fade or you may start having feelings for someone else.
+After some time, your partner’s feelings may fade away, or you may start having feelings for someone else.
 It can be scary to observe yourself losing feelings for the person you are with.
 But that’s the nature of feelings, they change all the time.

 The healthy thing to do is:

-You have your reasons to want to end your relationship, but what about your feelings?
+You know the reasons you want to end your relationship, but what about your feelings?
 While reasons are fairly simple to understand, feelings can be more confusing.
 For example, you might think that break up is the right thing to do, but at the same time, you may be feeling nervous and sad.